rdabbs88/rdabbs88/README.md

 Here are some ideas to get you started:
 -->

-I am currently a Junior student at the University of Maryland, pursuing a double degree in Computer Science and Finance.
+I am currently a Senior at the University of Maryland, pursuing a double degree in Computer Science and Finance.
 I am passionate about technology, finance, and constantly learning new things.
 On a more personal note, I love playing soccer, traveling, hiking, snowboarding, playing board games, and meeting new people!